lukepadiachy/azure-devops-for-beginners/tutorials/dotnet/azure-devops-dotnet-api.md

 ![image](https://github.com/user-attachments/assets/c5052317-b6ed-4f2d-9c36-cc8dc12af197)

-So now with the name we copied head back to our pipeline
+So now with the name we copied head back to our pipeline to deploy to this :)

+## Deploy To Azure Web App
+Now, let’s modify our Azure DevOps YAML pipeline so that it deploys to our Web App.

 - Add the **appName**
 ```yaml
 appName: 'lpazuredevopsdemo'